dandyling/gallery/README.md

 ## Application structure

 The app is written to be as modular as possible.
-You will find the structure of the folders as below to encourage code reuse
+You will find the structure of the folders as below to encourage code reuse.

 1. Components folder